Genting Highlands Travel Guide: Everything You Want to Know

-Facility in Standard Room of First World Hotel
+Standard Room of First World Hotel

-The hotel staff explained that the toilet and shower room in Tower 1 were separated and hence, constructed in such a way.
+The hotel staff explained that the toilet and shower room in Tower 1 were separated and hence, constructed in such a manner.
 The shower room and the toilet in Tower 2 were built together so the problem was eliminated by not being seen by someone while opening up the shower room.

 The items below are inside a Standard Room of the First World Hotel.
 Bring your own if you need more:-

 If you can afford it, please upgrade your room at First World Hotel to the next better one.
 Having no hook in the toilet is rather inconvenient, at least for me.

 k) First World Hotel and the Standard Room.

 With Genting being such a popular resort and earning much revenue from the casino, what a shame that they still do not have free WiFi provided in the comfort of our room and the vicinity around it.